-Increasing provision of community food growing space, protecting local food infrastructure and seeking market opportunities for local food are all examples of action to address these barriers and enhance local food production and supply.
+Up-scaling local food production and supply can contribute to local food security and resilience whilst decreasing GHG emissions, pollution and congestion associated with longdistance transportation.
+Increasing provision of community food growing space, protecting local food infrastructure and seeking market opportunities for local food are all examples of action to increase local food production and supply.